 All the above medications and remedies are suggested for temporary relief.
-If you have had toothache pain for two days or painkillers aren’t helping, the swelling and bad taste are getting worse, and if you have a toothache and a temperature, visit your dentist.
+If you have had toothache pain for two days or painkillers aren’t helping, the swelling and bad taste are getting worse, and if you have a toothache and a temperature, visit an Omaha dentist.
 Yes, even if you would prefer to visit the open heart surgeon instead.

 Additional Reading: Antibiotics Not Necessary for Most Toothaches, According to New ADA Guideline